Drone Market Intelligence

 State DJI BansSpreadingFlorida, Arkansas, Mississippi, and others have banned or restricted DJI for government use.
 More states following.

 This dashboard is updated regularly as new contracts, funding rounds, and policy changes are verified.
-Last updated: April 3, 2026 (10:44 AM ET).
+Last updated: June 19, 2026

 Update Log